-MIGHTi aims to use robust, multidisciplinary research to investigate ways edible insects can contribute to sustainable food security and improved health and well-being globally.
-Our vision is to generate applied research on edible insects that has the potential to improve lives and protect our precious environmental resources.Read More
+MIGHTi aims to use robust, interdisciplinary research to investigate the role of edible insects in sustainable food systems and global health.
+Our vision is to generate applied research on edible insects with practical and policy implications that will ultimately improve lives and protect environmental resources.Read More

 Compared with beef cattle or pigs, crickets, locusts, and mealworms have greenhouse gas emissions that are lower by a factor of about 100.

 It may be feasible to farm some insects using low-tech, inexpensive kits made from locally available, accessible materials.
 MIGHTi is investigating this.

 Edible insect farming is an important income-generating activity in parts of Asia, and MIGHTi aims to see if it can be implemented in sub-Saharan Africa.

 Edible insects are high in protein, as well as rich in vitamins, minerals, and healthy fatty acids that are important for human health and development.

 At MIGHTi, we seek to conduct participatory research and engage partners throughout the project to drive forward collaboratively.

 MIGHTi is committed to leveraging climate smart, innovative methods to support sustainable agriculture and insect farming, boost livelihoods, and promote health.

 Most agricultural labor in developing countries is performed by women.
 MIGHTi seeks to engage women in research and future projects, using insect rearing as a means to empower and support women farmers.